Frequently Asked Questions

 How can I host an ALERRT class?

 Go to the Training tab on the website menu and click on Hosting Requests for details.
+You will need to be logged into your ALERRT account to access this page.

 When will a class be held in my area?